mlntcandy/easydonate-on-js/README.md

 Based on `node-fetch` API.

+This library is unstable!
+Use it at your own risk!
+However, we use SemVer, so you can be sure that the API will not introduce breaking changes without a major version bump (1.\*.\* > 2.\*.\*).

 If you encounter problems using this library, please, do not bug EasyDonate, instead create an issue here.

 ⚠ ***Note:** This library is not meant for frontend use!
 You **WILL leak** your shop key.*